mstoykov/k6build/README.md

 # start the build server using a custom local catalog
 k6build server -c /path/to/catalog.json

-# start the server the build server using a custom GOPROXY
+# start the build server using a custom GOPROXY
 k6build server -e GOPROXY=http://localhost:80

 ```

 ## Flags